kristianmandrup/multi-prompt/Readme.md

 ### knownAnswers

 Object containing a map of answer names and answer provided.
 Can be used to filter prompts asked to the user

+### merge

+You can pass a custom merge function such as [deepmerge](https://www.npmjs.com/package/deepmerge) to override the default `Object.assign` (flat merge)

+### mergeSectionAnswers

+Control how answers to each section are merged into the accumulator result.
+This can f.ex be used to group answers by section instead of having all answers in a flat key/value structure.

+You can use the exported function `groupSectionAnswers` to achieve this.

+### mergeResultWithKnownAnswers

+Control how the resulting answers to all sections are merged with the set of known answers.

 ### on